A New Family with a Fourth Lepton Flavor

 which is realized only if

-This picture has important consequences for the same new type of neutrino corresponding in nature to the evrmion.
-Therefore, from its point of view, it should be expected that the square of any of the structural components of the suggested particle mass possesses the universality properties.
-Indeed, starting from (\ref{34}) and (\ref{43}), we are led to a correspondence principle that
+This picture has important consequences for the same type of neutrino corresponding in nature to the evrmion.
+Therefore, from its point of view, it should be expected that the square of any of the structural components of mass of the suggested neutrino possesses the universality properties.
+Indeed, starting from Eqs. (\ref{34}) and (\ref{43}), we are led to a principle that